Probably against my best interests, I have a Facebook.

 From what I’ve heard from others, some people seem to think that it’s simply symbolic of the human species, rather ironic, declining intellect.
 Some seem to think that it’s symbolic of generation-Y’s idiocy and downfalls.

 I, however, and to the contrary, think that it’s symbolic of something far deeper, and fare more disturbing.
 To put it simply:

 It’s symbolic of how isolated we have become, not only from each other, but also from ourselves.

-The reason, one of them, I think, that people so rampantly seek this sort of external validation from their compeers – without regard for the impending opprobrium that will undoubtedly haunt them later in their sleep, or worse yet, somewhere deep within their hidden unconscious – is because we’re so fucking lonely.
-And we just want to know, feel, see, hear, taste existence, and be reminded from others that this entire game isn’t all in our heads, and that we do actually have life to others.
+The reason that people so rampantly seek this sort of external validation from their compeers, without regard for the impending opprobrium that will undoubtedly haunt them later in their sleep, or worse yet, somewhere deep within their hidden unconscious, is because we’re so fucking lonely.
+And we just want to know, feel, see, hear, and taste existence.
+We want to be reminded from others that this entire game isn’t all in our heads, and that we do actually exist.

-And to think that this is possibly (very probably, in my mind) the fuel driving such petty cyber-social interactions between our species is quite alarming, indeed.
+To think that this is possibly (very probably, in my mind) the fuel driving such petty cyber-social interactions between our species is quite alarming.
+I reckon.